Artist and …

 Murmur: Artists Reflect on Climate Change (2017) – in collaboration with An Talla Solais

-A collaboration with An Talla Solais exploring alternative approaches to curation and exhibition making.
+A collaboration with An Talla Solais exploring alternative approaches to curation and exhibition-making.
 Over a six-month period five artists, a curator and an ATS representative met in person and online to develop ATS’s summer exhibition and events programme.
-Three of the artists worked in Ullapool for an extended period to develop work in response to the locality.
-The events programme included formal and informal presentations by the artists, artist workshops for adults and children, an introduction to climate change by local writer and climate change researcher John McIntyre (pictured above), a film screening of Donna Haraway: Story Telling for Earthly Survival, a two-week community print workshop in Ullapool Library (with the outcome on permanent display in Ullapool Ferry Terminal), and Ullapool’s first Green Tease with Creative Carbon Scotland.
+Three of the artists worked in Ullapool for an extended period of time to develop work in response to the locality.
+The events programme included presentations by the artists, intergenerational art workshops, an introduction to climate change by local writer and climate change researcher John McIntyre (pictured above), a film screening of Donna Haraway: Story Telling for Earthly Survival, a two-week community print workshop in Ullapool Library (with the outcome on permanent display in Ullapool Ferry Terminal), and Ullapool’s first Green Tease with Creative Carbon Scotland.

 Artists: Sarah Gittins / Chloe Lewis / Ellis O’Connor / Meg Rodger / Saule Zuk – with support from Victoria Caine and the ATS team.
 The two-week community print workshop was delivered by Jonathan Baxter and Sarah Gittins.

 Emily Johns: The Politics of Print (co-curated with Sarah Gittins) (2016) – On Site Projects (OSP)